 Most programs that construct networks expect an “edge list” that defines connections between nodes.
 Typically, the edge list is a two-column table with the “from” nodes listed in the first columns and the “to” nodes listed in the second column.
 We have the polylines themselves, but we need to do some legwork in order to generate the list of “from” and “to” nodes that define each polyline.

 Things get a little fiddly if we needed to do the prep work of densifying our polylines, because we likely want to capture the “from” and “to” nodes of each segment of the line, not just the start and end of the whole line.
 We therefore need to create a layer of polyline segments, where each segment corresponds to a node in the network.
 We can use the ArcGIS Split Line At Vertices tool to convert long polylines into many short segments.
-If you have any special identifiers for your polylines (e.g. names) you will want to apply this to your original polyline layer, otherwise you can use the dissolved layer we created (which will not have any identifying info).
+We need to use the dissolved polyline layer here, for the same reason for the vertices: we need to ensure that segments end at junctions, rather than passing through them.

 Now that we have the segments defined, we can capture the “from” and “to”